heart-gen/localQTL/docs/localqtl.rst

 - **Local ancestry-aware inputs** via :class:`localqtl.haplotypeio.RFMixReader`
   and :class:`localqtl.haplotypeio.InputGeneratorCisWithHaps`.
 - **Pure-Python statistics** (``scipy`` + ``py-qvalue``) that remove ``rpy2``
   requirements and play nicely with containerised deployments.
+The :mod:`localqtl.stats` module exposes the q-value helpers used by the high-level APIs.

 Installation
 ------------